Chase Rogers

 To set up and manage your Outbound caller ID, you will need an Outbound Calling service and phone numbers from Global Call Forwarding.

-You can sign up for Outbound Calling on our website or through your Control Panel.
+You can sign up for Outbound Calling on our website or through your control panel.

 Setting up an Outbound Caller ID from the Control Panel

-Our Control Panel makes it easy and efficient to manage your outbound caller ID.
+Our control panel makes it easy and efficient to manage your outbound caller ID.
 Follow these steps to manage your outbound caller ID:

 2. Select Outbound Calling.